kilpkonn/msc-thesis/main.typ

 This is still a lot faster than traversing the tree as iterating the entries in the map is quite cheap operation.
 With this kind of graph we managed to increase the search depth to 3-4 depending on the size of the project.

-In the DFS approach without chache the main limitation was time complexity, but now the limitation is the memory complexity.
+In the DFS approach without cache the main limitation was time complexity, but now the limitation is the memory complexity.
 The issue is producing too many terms for a type.
 In @first-iter-dfs we discussed that there are often too many terms to present for the user.
 However now we find that there are also too many terms to keep in memory due to exponential growth of them as the depth increases.